sawankumar1012/clothingecommerceapp/README.md

    - Press `a` for Android Emulator
    - Scan QR code with Expo Go app on your device

-### 📱 Snack Compatibility
-This app is now fully compatible with Expo Snack!
-The navigation has been converted from file-based routing (Expo Router) to standard React Navigation, making it work seamlessly in the Snack environment.

 ## 🏗️ Component Structure & State Management